magento/merchdocs/src/cms/page-builder-workspace.md

 _Mobile viewport preview, width: 768px_

 ### Breakpoint settings
 The viewport buttons also provide the option to apply different breakpoint styles to content types based on the selected viewport.
 By default, Page Builder provides breakpoint settings for the Minimum Height fields of Rows, Columns, Tabs, Tab Items, Banners, Sliders, and Slides.
-When you select the Mobile viewport and then open the editor for one of those content types, you can enter field values specific to the Mobile viewport.
-Content type fields that allow specific breakpoint settings show an icon to the right of the field, as shown here for the Row:
+When you select the Mobile viewport, then open the editor for one of those content types, you can enter field values specific to the Mobile viewport breakpoints.
+Content type fields that allow specific breakpoint settings display an icon to the right of the field, as shown here for the Row:

 ![Icon indicator for breakpoint setting]({% link images/images-ee/page-builder-workspace-viewport-field-breakpoint.png %}){: .zoom}
 _Icon indicator for breakpoint setting, width: 768px_